Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/helm-of-the-scavenger-wdmm.md

 aliases: ["Helm of the Scavenger"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Waterdeep: Dungeon of the Mad Mage p.
-297
+BookSource: "Waterdeep: Dungeon of the Mad Mage p.
+297"
 ---
 # Helm of the Scavenger
 *Wondrous Item, legendary (requires attunement by a spellcaster)*